Esty-Hirshman/google-project/README.md

 The purpose of the completion action is to make it easier for the user to find the most appropriate sentence.

+All information is stored in the suffix tree in order to retrieve it when searching in the fastest time.

 In the case of several matches to the typed text, we will set a score (score) for each match:
 1. The base score is double the number of characters typed and a match was found for them.
 2. Replacement of a lowering character according to the following details: first character 5 points, second character 4, third character 3, fourth character 2, fifth character